 Means local efforts to manage how we use energy and where our energy comes from.
 Community energy refers to multiple energy

 and control of the system, with sharing of responsibilities, benefits (including revenue) and impacts among the community.

 Citizen Behaviour - Buildings

 Individuals can change their energy behaviors by choosing actions like using more efficient light bulbs and Energy

-appliances in your home, putting on a sweater instead of turning up the heat, switching from natural gas to heat pumps to heat your house,
+Star appliances in your home, putting on a sweater instead of turning up the heat, switching from natural gas to heat pumps to heat your house,

 home heating costs by 5%.

 Managing energy efficiency can also happen at the community-wide level (collective action).
 Municipalities can

-land use and transportation plans and policies that place higher density homes close to services—and support transit,
+adopt land use and transportation plans and policies that place higher density homes close to services—and support

-pedestrians and cyclists—to encourage people to drive less.
-Higher densities also support more efficient and cost-effective
+transit, pedestrians and cyclists—to encourage people to drive less.
+Higher densities also support more efficient

-community energy solutions, such as a district heating system.
-With people living closer together, they will share
+and cost-effective community energy solutions, such as a district heating system.
+With people living closer together,

-building walls, which greatly reduces the amount of energy needed to heat a home.
+they will share building walls, which greatly reduces the amount of energy needed to heat a home.
 Local governments

 can adopt policies and programs to assist homeowners in energy efficient upgrades, such as rebates or on-bill financing

 for the installation of energy efficient heating and hot water systems and building envelope improvements.